-The proposed location of the transmission corridor is such that it does not traverse over any land parcels earmarked for future urban development in terms of the Local Municipality Spatial Development Frameworks, 2015/26.
+The proposed location of the transmission corridor is such that it does not traverse over any land parcels earmarked for future urban development in terms of the Emalahleni Local Municipality Spatial Developments Framework, 2015/26.
+Residential expansion of the eMalahleni City town is only possible in an easterly and northerly direction, due to the geophysical constraints to the west of the town.